 6. Follow the little black dress plan.
 A simple black dress is a staple in my closet.
 And, the same approach can be applied to food.
 You don’t need much to be glamorous at an event or in the kitchen.
 Be realistic about how much time you’ll have to create elaborate, labor-intensive meals.
 Instead, opt for simple recipes with wow factor.
 Batch cook soups and stews (my Crazy Sexy Chili is perfect!) and freeze a second serving—this will cut your time in the kitchen in half.
 Check out my recipe section, the easy recipes in this meal plan or my cookbook, Crazy Sexy Kitchen.
 And if you’re worried about how to handle constant food temptations this time of year, check out my tips here.

 7. Get organized.
 Whether you’re a family of one or many, getting organized will ease your mind.
 Take 15 minutes to review the calendar.
 Do you need to coordinate with your partner on something?
 Any outstanding questions weighing on you?
 Maybe there’s an engagement you want to cancel or a weekend you want to block out for no obligations.
 Gather your thoughts and remember how you want to feel this holiday season.
 Spacious?
 Connected?
 Centered?
 Adjust your plans accordingly.

-Think of your self-care planner and these tips as an investment not only in yourself, but in everyone around you.
+Think of these tips as an investment not only in yourself, but in everyone around you.
 Let’s face it, when you’re unhappy, everyone suffers.
 However, when you pace yourself and tend to your well-being, you give yourself a rest so you can give everyone else your best.

 Your turn: How will you take care of yourself this holiday season?
 Declare it in the comments below.
 The more the merrier!